dlr-eoc/prosEO/deploy/infrastructure/README.md

 ```

 Note: We use the environment variables for username and password to avoid having to specify the `username` and `password`
-parameters with every single deploymente task.
+parameters with every single deployment task.
 After setting up the infrastructure, these variables MUST be removed from
 the environment (username and password for security reasons, the IONOS Ansible library, because it interferes with standard
 Ansible modules, e. g. `user`):
 ```